 Individuals are only permitted to remain in Canada for a limited length of time under this program.
 Anyone interested in having a permanent residence in Canada should explore the requirements for becoming a Canadian permanent resident.

-How Francophone Mobility Program can help you to get PR card?
+How Francophone Mobility Program can help you to get a PR card?

-Any skilled worker may apply as long as he or she is fluent in French and can use it as a second language on a regular basis.
+Any skilled worker may apply as long as he or she is fluent in French and can use it as a second language regularly.
 In other words, if you are prepared to put up the effort to learn French, you may be able to skip the queue and get a job offer as well as a work permit in Canada without difficulty.

 Becoming permanent resident through the federal Express Entry system